mattm/llm-knowledge-cutoff/README.md

 ## Introduction

-This repository contains a Jupyter Notebook titled "LLM Knowledge Cutoff" that is designed to test the accuracy of GPT-4 Turbo's knowledge.
-The notebook, however, be easily customized to use with other LLMs.
+This repository contains a Jupyter Notebook titled "LLM Knowledge Cutoff" that was used [to evaluate the quality of GPT-4 Turbo's knowledge of celebrity deaths](https://mattmazur.com/2023/11/14/exploring-chatgpts-knowledge-cutoff/) as we approach its knowledge cutoff.

 ## Usage